-Most children fell into one of four major categories: (1) The need for glasses or a change of glasses; (2) a habit or a psychological issues such as excessive stress; (3) misalignment of the eyes, including misalignment that is so subtle that it is not easily detected; or (4) a problem with the front part of the eyes such as dry eyes, a foreign body under the eyelids, et cetera.
+Most children fell into one of four major categories: (1) The need for glasses or a change of glasses; (2) a habit or a psychological issue such as excessive stress; (3) misalignment of the eyes, including misalignment that is so subtle that it is not easily detected; or (4) a problem with the front part of the eyes such as dry eyes, a foreign body under the eyelids, et cetera.
 Often, no obvious cause can be determined.
 If an obvious problem is detected, it should be treated.
 When no problem is detected and there are no other associated signs or symptoms, observation is usually all that is warranted.

 Answered by: David K. Coats, MD

 Have a question that hasn't been answered yet?
 Ask it!

 Answered: Jan 30, 2013

 Search for Questions & Answers